Wolox/netcore-bootstrap/README.md

 The source code can be found [here](https://github.com/Wolox/localization-culture-core)

 ## Testing
-For testing, you should use the files in the NetcoreBootstrap.Tests folder.
+For testing, you should use the files in the NetCoreBootstrap.Tests folder.
 They currently allow the use of a Test server, created based on the source files of the project.
-If you want to add a test project to the test folder, you just need to position yourself in NetcoreBootstrap.Tests and run the following command:
+If you want to add a test project to the test folder, you just need to position yourself in NetCoreBootstrap.Tests and run the following command:
 ```bash
     dotnet new xunit
 ```